Cray-HPE/docs-csm/operations/image_management/Configure_a_Remote_Build_Node.md

 1. Resources available to the K8S workers.

     The IMS jobs creating and customizing images can consume a lot of resources within the K8S cluster, particularly as the image sizes get larger.
 If the jobs are offloaded to remote nodes, most of that resource pressure can be shifted to the remote node.
 This can be particularly important if the workers in the cluster are already under load stress.

-2. Performance due to cross archetecture builds.
+1. Performance due to cross architecture builds.

     All K8S worker nodes are running on x86_64 hardware.
 While IMS is installed with a method of generating aarch64 image builds via emulation, this method is best suited for minimal or barebones image builds.
 The emulation is done through a Kata VM running a QEMU translator.
 The process of translating x86_64 to aarch64 instructions has a serious performance impact.
-When running the job on a remote node, it will run on the native archetecture of the remote node.
+When running the job on a remote node, it will run on the native architecture of the remote node.
 Running aarch64 image builds on an aarch64 remote node can see over a 10x performance increase versus running the same job under emulation.

 ## Prerequisites
 - Available compute node